 BEEPOLL: Developing land vegetation patterns through earth observation and Artificial Intelligence to optimise beekeeping and pollination measures

-Addressing this, the BEEPOLL project which will develop online tools for national authorities and land managers to identify optimal honeybee translocation sites, building upon successful prototype testing in Malta.
-The project tackles multifaceted challenges, including segmenting local vegetation dynamics via remote sensing using Sentinel 2 and Plaedias imagery, and 2D neural networks, to discern floral resources for honeybees and wild bees.
-Furthermore, it integrates Internet-of-Things (IoT) logging sensors, software, and on-site field surveys to monitor the abundance and diversity of managed and wild bees.
-Additionally, it combines remote sensing insights with bee analyses to assess pollination demand and supply across seasons.
-The BEEPOLL project stands poised to enhance pollinator conservation strategies and advance our understanding of these intricate ecosystems.
+The Malta Council for Science and Technology's Space Fund 2022 BEEPOLL project will develop online tools to help national authorities and land managers identify optimal honeybee translocation sites, building on successful prototype testing in Malta.
+The project will address multifaceted challenges, including segmenting local vegetation dynamics via remote sensing using Sentinel 2 and Plaedias imagery and 2D neural networks to identify floral resources for honeybees and wild bees.
+Additionally, it will integrate Internet-of-Things (IoT) logging sensors, software, and on-site field surveys to monitor the abundance and diversity of managed and wild bees.
+BEEPOLL will combine remote sensing insights with bee analyses to assess pollination demand and supply across seasons.
+The project is poised to enhance pollinator conservation strategies and advance our understanding of these intricate ecosystems.

 Objectives, actions and expected results